 The great thing about using yoga poses to help manage back pain is that it treats so many different issues we face in everyday life.
-Too much exercise is bad, too much sitting is bad, even too much time looking at your phone is bad.
+Too much exercise is bad, too much sitting is bad, and even too much time looking at your phone is bad.
 There are so many different ways to damage that it can feel a lot like a losing battle.
-That's what makes yoga and that ability to do it anywhere at any fitness level so great.
+That’s what makes yoga and the ability to do it anywhere at any fitness level so great.

 The Benefits of Yoga for Back Pain

 Yoga is a growing trend in the fitness and health world.
-It's never failing, ever-evolving popularity is making it one of the most popular health trends in the world consistently, and there is a good reason behind it.
-It has so many benefits it can be hard to even keep track.
-It's an excellent way to help develop yourself mentally and physically, which is something that generic exercise can't always do in the same way.
+Its never failing, ever-evolving popularity is making it one of the most popular health trends in the world consistently, and there is a good reason behind it.
+It has so many benefits it can be hard even to keep track.
+It’s an excellent way to help develop yourself mentally and physically, which is something that generic exercise can’t always do in the same way.
 The benefits to your back come into play when you look more into the specifics of what it is you’re doing with your body.

 Potential Issues with Yoga and Back Health

 The most important thing is to know what you’re doing.
-Make sure you brush up on what you have to do, and that you’re really taking your time.
+Make sure you brush up on what you have to do and that you’re really taking your time.
 Any sharp, rapid or jerking motions are the biggest culprits.
 Just take things slowly and work your way up to the more intensive things.
-Fast yoga kind of defeats the object of the whole thing anyway!
+Fast yoga kind of defeats the object of the whole thing, anyway!

 Yoga Poses to Help With Back Pain

-There are so many different poses in yoga that it can hard to know which ones you actually need to help your back pain, or for anything else you want.
-That's even more apparent if you are limited in what you can do, you’re just starting out, or you already know what you don’t like if you’re a seasoned yoga enthusiast.
+There are so many different poses in yoga that it can hard to know which ones you actually need to help your back pain or for anything else you want.
+That’s even more apparent if you are limited in what you can do, you’re just starting out, or you already know what you don’t like if you’re a seasoned yoga enthusiast.
 These four yoga poses are a great place to start for managing back pain though.
 Take them slowly and see what they do for you.

-The cobra pose is one of the more simplistic poses that you can be doing, and it's definitely one of the most helpful for your lower back region if you manage to nail it.
+The cobra pose is one of the more simplistic poses that you can be doing, and it’s definitely one of the most helpful for your lower back region if you manage to nail it.
 All you really need to do is lay flat on the floor, face down, and with your hands on the floor, make an arch in your back so your upper half is off the floor and you are looking forward.
 Hold, and return to flat.
-Don't push too hard and listen to your body.
+Don’t push too hard, and listen to your body.

 Downward Facing Dog

 The downward-facing dog is another classic, and it’s another pose that isn’t particularly challenging.
-You are essentially making an upside-down V by putting your hands and your feet on the floor, and then raising your mid-section so that your glutes are pointing directly upwards and are the highest part of your body.
+You are essentially making an upside-down V by putting your hands and your feet on the floor and then raising your mid-section so that your glutes are pointing directly upwards and are the highest part of your body.